google/closure-library/doc/develop/conformance_rules.md

 *   Use `goog.dom` functions with `goog.dom.TagName` instances.
 *   Use `getElementByTagNameAndClass`.
-*   Use `goog.dom.asserts` if there's no better API.
+*   Use `goog.asserts.dom` if there's no better API.
 *   Avoid type-casting as there's no check whether you actually cast a correct type.
 For example, type-casting `HTMLScriptElement` as an `Element` can lead it to being incorrectly treated as an `HTMLImageElement` elsewhere.